MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flow.md

 # Run attended and unattended UI flows

-After you've created and tested a UI flow, you can run it from an event, schedule, or button.
-To make this possible, add your UI flow to an [Automated flow](../get-started-logic-flow.md), a [Button flow](../introduction-to-button-flows.md), a [Scheduled flow](../run-scheduled-tasks.md), or a [business process flow](../business-process-flows-overview.md).
+After you've created and tested a Windows recorder (V1) flow, you can run it from an event, schedule, or button.
+To make this possible, add your Windows recorder (V1) flow to an [Automated flow](../get-started-logic-flow.md), a [Button flow](../introduction-to-button-flows.md), a [Scheduled flow](../run-scheduled-tasks.md), or a [business process flow](../business-process-flows-overview.md).

 ## Prerequisites